cosmosvschaos/library_system/README.md

 > This file is in update.py, and the function is `update_log`.
 The team member responsible for this function will develop the logic to update the log file with the information of the book that is being borrowed or returned.

-The main function (`main.py`) will be developed by the project leader.
+The main function (`main.py`) will be developed by the project leader, and each file will be assigned to a team member, containing empty functions to be developed by the person.

 ### Step 3: Review Plans, Signatures, and Descriptions with Teammates in Club Session